iszczesniak/cpp/memory/index.md

 ## Returning a result

 If the return type is a non-reference type, we say that a function returns the result by value.
-In modern C++ returing by value is fast, does not impose any unnecessary overhead, and therefore is recommended.
+In modern C++, returing by value is fast, does not impose any unnecessary overhead, and therefore is recommended.
 It's not what it used to be in the deep past, before C++ was standardized.
 Back then returning by value always copied the result twice.
 First, from a local variable of the function to a